DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 ```

 Where $N$ is the batch size.
-It then reshapes it into a one-dimensional vector of shape:
+The layer reshapes it into a one-dimensional vector of shape:

 ```math
 \begin{bmatrix}